biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >>
 >> **No** CITES permits are needed.
 >>
->> All derivates from a listed organism that was taken from the individual are needed to be permited (including DNA/RNA extracts or other molecular derivates!).
+>> All derivates from a listed organism that was taken from the individual are needed to be permitted (including DNA/RNA extracts or other molecular derivates!).
 Faecal or urine samples are considered as leftovers/not part of the body and not as a “specimen” that would need CITES permits.
+Annoyingly, CITES interpretation can vary.
+Confirm with the relevant CITES Management Authority in cases of uncertainty!
 >>
 >> </details>
 >